-Fishing has drastically changed marine ecosystems, removing certain predators or certain prey.
+• Fishing has drastically changed marine ecosystems, removing certain predators or certain prey.

 This Performance Expectation and associated Evidence Statements support the following Task Demands.

-Task Demands Articulate, describe, illustrate, or select the relationships, interactions, and/or processes to be explained.
-This may entail sorting relevant from irrelevant information or features.
+- 1. Articulate, describe, illustrate, or select the relationships, interactions, and/or processes to be explained.
+This may entail sorting relevant from irrelevant information or features. - 2.
 Express or complete a causal chain explaining how human activity impacts the environment.
-This may include indicating directions of causality in an incomplete model such as a flow chart or diagram, or completing cause- and-effect chains.
-3. Identify evidence supporting the inference of causation that is expressed in a causal chain.
-4. Use an explanation to predict the environmental outcome, given a change in the design of human technology.
-5. Describe, identify, and/or select information needed to support an explanation.
-Identify or describe relevant aspects of the problem that given design solutions for reducing the impacts of human activities on the environment and biodiversity, if implemented, will resolve or improve.
-Using given information about the effects of human activities on the environment and biodiversity, select or identify criteria against which the solution should be judged.
-8. Using given information about the effects of human activities on the environment and biodiversity, select or identify constraints that the solution must meet.
-Evaluate the criteria and constraints, along with trade-offs, for a proposed or given solution to resolve or improve the impact of human activities on the environment and biodiversity.
-10. Using given data, propose a potential solution to resolve or improve the impact of human activities on the environment and biodiversity.
-11. Using a simulator, test a proposed solution to resolve or improve the impact of human activities on the environment and biodiversity and evaluate the outcomes.
-12. Evaluate and/or revise a solution to resolve or improve the impact of human activities on the environment and biodiversity and evaluate the outcomes
+This may include indicating directions of causality in an incomplete model such as a flow chart or diagram, or completing cause-and-effect chains. - 3.
+Identify evidence supporting the inference of causation that is expressed in a causal chain. - 4.
+Use an explanation to predict the environmental outcome, given a change in the design of human technology. - 5.
+Describe, identify, and/or select information needed to support an explanation. - 6.
+Identify or describe relevant aspects of the problem that given design solutions for reducing the impacts of human activities on the environment and biodiversity, if implemented, will resolve or improve. - 7.
+Using given information about the effects of human activities on the environment and biodiversity, select or identify criteria against which the solution should be judged. - 8.
+Using given information about the effects of human activities on the environment and biodiversity, select or identify constraints that the solution must meet. - 9.
+Evaluate the criteria and constraints, along with trade-offs, for a proposed or given solution to resolve or improve the impact of human activities on the environment and biodiversity. - 10.
+Using given data, propose a potential solution to resolve or improve the impact of human activities on the environment and biodiversity. - 11.
+Using a simulator, test a proposed solution to resolve or improve the impact of human activities on the environment and biodiversity and evaluate the outcomes. - 12.
+Evaluate and/or revise a solution to resolve or improve the impact of human activities on the environment and biodiversity and evaluate the outcomes

-Performance HS-LS2-8 Expectation Evaluate the evidence for the role of group behavior on individual and species' chances to survive and reproduce.
-Dimensions Engaging in Argument from Evidence Evaluate the evidence behind currently accepted explanations to determine the merits of arguments.
-LS2.D: Social Interactions and Group Behavior Group behavior has evolved because membership can increase the chances of survival for individuals and their genetic relatives.
+Performance HS-LS2-8 Expectation Evaluate the evidence for the and reproduce. role of group behavior on individual a nd species' chances to survive Dimensions Engaging in Argument from Evidence • Evaluate the evidence behind currently accepted explanations to determine the merits of arguments.
+LS2.D: Social Interactions and Group Behavior • Group behavior has evolved because membership can increase the chances of survival for individuals and their genetic relatives.
 Cause and Effect • Empirical evidence is required to differentiate between cause and correlation and make claims about specific causes and effects.
-Clarifications Clarification Statements and Content Limits Emphasis is on: (1) distinguishing between group and individual behavior, (2) identifying evidence supporting the outcomes of group behavior, and (3) developing logical and reasonable arguments based on evidence.
-Examples of group behaviors could include flocking, schooling, herding, and cooperative behaviors such as hunting, migrating, and swarming.
-Content Limits Students do not need to know: How to develop or analyze computer simulations and mathematical models that emulate the flocking behavior of animals.
-Individual genes or complex gene interactions determining individual animal behavior.
-Science Behavioral ecology, cooperat ive behavior, altruism, environmental s timuli, circadian clock, Vocabulary Students Are Expected to Know communication, foraging, opt mutual protection, packs imal foraging model, energy costs and benefits, competition, predator, Science Fixed action pattern, pherom ones, innate behavior, learning, imprint ting, spatial learning, social Vocabulary learning, associative learning, problem solving, cognition, game theo ry, agonistic behavior, mating Students Are behavior, mating systems, pa rental care, mate choice, male competi tion for mates, reciprocal to Know aitruism, shoaling Phenomena Context/ Some example phenomena fo or HS-LS2-8: Phenomena Several hundred nake one large naked mole food.
-A worker bee is obser bees crowd around h A lioness charges tow the opposite direction A certain species of sl several square kilome ed mole rats are observed living togethe e rat is observed reproducing, while the rved flying away from its colony.
-Upon r im while he moves in a distinct pattern, ard a large herd of galloping zebra, but n. hort-horned grasshoppers changes colo eters over a period of a few weeks. er in a colony.
-However, only others in the colony bring her returning many other worker then stops and runs away in or, band together, and fly over This Perfo prmance Expectation and assoc iated Evidence Statements support the tollowing Task Demands.
-Task Demands
+Clarifications and Content Limits evidence supporting treasonable argument Examples of group be stinguishing between group and individual in 3) developing logical and emulate the f to know: op or analyze computer simulations an locking behavior of animals. nes or complex gene interactions deter Science Vocabulary Students Are Expected to Know : ve behavior, altruism, environmental simal foraging model, energy costs and Science Vocabulary Students Are Not Expected to Know learning, associative learning, ones, innate behavior, learning, imprin problem solving, cognition, game theo rental care, mate choice, male compet ory, agonistic behavior, mating Phenomena Context/ Phenomena one large naked mole food.
+A worker bee is obser bees crowd around hi A lioness charges tow the opposite direction A certain species of sh ed mole rats are observed living togeth rat is observed reproducing, while the rved flying away from its colony.
+Upon im while he moves in a distinct pattern ard a large herd of galloping zebra, but returning many other worker t then stops and runs away in This Perfo ormance Expectation and assoc iated Evidence Statements support the e following Task Demands.